-Each of these URLs are accompanied by some metadata that is attached to this URL (currently, the Meta: Title tag) just like it appears on Google search results.
+Each of these URLs is accompanied by some metadata that is attached to this URL (currently, the Meta: Title tag) just like it appears in Google search results.
 Clicking on any URL of choice will direct the user to the corresponding website on the Samsung Internet app.

 How will Samsung’s CloseBy help businesses widen their reach?

-(1) Samsung devices continue to dominate global smartphone market
+(1) Samsung devices continue to dominate the global smartphone market

 According to a recent report by IDC, with a total 79.2 million shipments in Q1 2017, Samsung’s market share jumped to 22.8%, while Apple, with a total of 51.6 million shipments saw its market share sink to 14.9%.

-(2) Samsung Internet browser is there by default in most devices
+(2) Samsung Internet browser is there by default on most devices

 With a little over 500 million active users globally, Samsung Internet definitely opens doors to a huge untapped audience.
 Especially in countries such as China, where Google is banned.
 What’s more?
 Samsung Internet comes pre-installed as a default browser on most Samsung devices, thus allowing businesses to widen their reach without having to lure their users to download the Samsung Internet app.